Spring clean your life – Part III

 This hadith shows us that since they arrived in Madinah the family of Muhammad never ate to the full, so they didn’t have enough food and they never ate the best quality bread which was made from the top quality wheat.
 As three are different qualities of wheat and even bread not made of wheat, due to limited resources, the demand from the flood of poor refugees to Madinah.

-We have a shortage of supply now, because people have been greedy and hoarded supplies, including toilet rolls, which have become more valuable than gold and silver these days!
+We have a shortage of supply ( in the beginning of COVID-19 in the U.K.), because people have been greedy and hoarded supplies, including toilet rolls, which have become more valuable than gold and silver these days!

 The Prophet (peace be on him) did not live a life of luxury, though he had plenty of wealth that passed through his hands, as he distributed everything that came, unless his wives reminded him that they had nothing.
 If they did not remind him, he distributed the lot.
 He was the most generous person, and distributed whatever he had like the wind.